Ranolazine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or heart rhythm problems (including long QT syndrome).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or heart rhythm problems.

 - This medicine may cause the following problems: